Hosted by

 National Executive Board

-03. Does the membership of CUPE have to wait until the biennial national conventions to see the audits of the union's books?
+03. Does the membership of CUPE have to wait until the biennial national conventions to see the audits of the national union's books?

 Article 9.3 (g)